November 22, 2014

 Parking: Driving directions are located in the link above, and carpools are highly encouraged.
-Parking is available in the Nebraska Avenue Parking Lot at the intersection of Nebraska and New Mexico Avenues, and in the parking garage beneath the School of International Service Building, accessible from the same intersection.
+Parking is available in the parking garage beneath the School of International Service Building, at the intersection of Nebraska and New Mexico Avenues, NW.
 Parking is free after 5 PM and on weekends.

 Public Transit: American University is located on the Metro's Red Line at the Tenleytown-AU stop.
 Upon exiting the metro station, walk straight to the corner of Albemarle and 40th (straight ahead past the Panera and Sears on the left).
 The American University shuttle bus arrives approximately every 15 minutes and provides a free ride to the main campus (no ID required).
 Get off at the second stop after the traffic circle (Ward Circle Building) and the School of International Service Building will be straight ahead on the right.